zixiancai/cse15l-lab-reports/lab-report-2-week-3.md

 ![image](https://user-images.githubusercontent.com/86514102/198816462-6cc2798f-1cdb-4f6a-a799-090bb7254014.png)

 ...
 All of these are just variables keeping track of the index of the array, the word itself, and are being used for other methods like "display" and /search.
 But in the context of just the add method, we just need to think about the first two.
+What this means is that the purpose of this add method is to add values into our word array, but in the backend of things the words are being stored for other purposes (other methods).
 If these values change, the method will just add even more strings into our array.
 This is completely indedpendent of all the values prior.

 The next screenshot is how I use the query, "search".
 First, this is the code: